Cost and procedure for obtaining a concealed carry permit

-Colorado law permits residents with a valid permit to carry a concealed firearm.
+Colorado law permits residents with a valid permit (CCW) to carry a concealed firearm.
 Without such a permit, carrying a concealed weapon is normally a violation of Colorado law.

 To help you better understand the process for obtaining a Colorado concealed handgun permit, our Colorado criminal defense lawyers address the following, below: